abertell/24-game/README.md

 # 24-game
 24 game solver in Python, fast for tuples of up to 8 numbers (although duplicate entries can allow for larger lengths).

 Allowed operations are +, -, \*, /, \*\*.
+Initial tuple and target must be all positive integers.
 Fractional exponentiation is not allowed (technically not a well-defined function).
 Intermediate non-integer numbers within 0.005 of an integer are not allowed (due to floating point imprecision).
 Note that floating point imprecision can still occur.

 Usage in shell (run solver.py): solve(a, t, m=None)
 - a = array of initial values